CLIENT: Williams Operating Corporation (subsidiary of Barrick Gold Corporation)

 PROJECT: Hemlo Mine Reclaimed Pump Station

 SERVICE SCOPE: Design (Infrastructure)

-Barrick’s Hemlo Mine tailings dam pump station is located on a dam wall separating two existing operating tailings dams.
-The two vertical multistage spindle pumps pumping from one side are in an area where silting is becoming an issue as the tailings dam deposition levels rise.
-Halyard were contracted to identify an alternative site to locate the pumps and to design an all-weather enclosure to allow year-round access to allow for return water to be pumped from the tailings dam back to the process plant.
+A pump station located on a wall separating two operating tailings dams needed to be relocated due to silting issues caused by tailings levels rising in the dam.
+Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allow for reclaimed water to be pumped from the tailings dam back to the process plant.

-Halyard undertook the structural design of the barge and walkway access bridge which included crawl beams within the enclosed building housing the pumps to lift the pumps off their mountings and onto a trolley that could be winched up a track installed in the walkway.
+Halyard undertook the structural design of the barge and walkway access bridge which included crawl beams within the enclosure to lift the pumps off their mountings and winched along a track installed in the walkway.
 To ensure the immediate area around the barge did not freeze, subsurface fans intended to continually circulate water were incorporated into the barge design.
 This design consideration permits the reclaim pumps to operate year-round.

 Since the dam wall is due to be raised in the coming years, this solution was a resourceful way to allow for operations to continue pumping with minimal downtime while relocating the pumps on to the floating barge.